apache/flagon-useralejs/example/README.md

 Ensure that you have [node.js](https://nodejs.org/) installed.

-You will need to clone the [UserALE.js repository](https://github.com/apache/incubator-flagon-useralejs) and install npm dev dependencies to run the Example Utility.
+You will need to clone the [UserALE.js repository](https://github.com/apache/incubator-flagon-useralejs) and `npm install` install dev dependencies to run the Example Utility.

 Please see the [Prerequsites](https://github.com/apache/incubator-flagon-useralejs#prerequsites) for additional details.

 ## Using the Example Page

-The UserALE.js Example Page is a simple HTML Webpage with a simple DOM, including a single button.
+This Example Page is a simple HTML Webpage with UserALE.js included as a **script tag**.

-To generate UserALE.js logs with the Example Page, you will need to modify the 'src' HTML5 parameter of the UserALE.js script tag.
+To generate UserALE.js logs with the Example Page, you may need to modify the 'src' HTML5 parameter of the UserALE.js script tag.

-The `src` parameter should reference the complete file path to your version of the minified UserALE.js script (userale-2.0.2.min.js), usually in the /build dir of your cloned incubator-flagon-useralejs repository.
+The `src` parameter should reference the file path to your version of the minified UserALE.js script, in the /build dir of your cloned `incubator-flagon-useralejs` repository or `flagon-userale` node module.
 See the snippet below.

-ProTip: An easy way to find the complete path to your minified UserALE.js script is to simply drag userale-2.0.2.min.js into your browser, copy the URL, and paste into the `src` parameter.

 ```
   <script
-    src="file:///{your file path}/incubator-flagon-useralejs/build/userale-2.0.2.min.js" #REPLACE WITH YOUR PATH
+    src="../build/userale-2.1.0.min.js" #works out of the box if downloaded flagon-userale via npm
     data-url="http://localhost:8000/"
     data-user="example-user"
-    data-version="2.0.2"
+    data-version="2.1.0"
     data-tool="Apache UserALE.js Example"
   ></script>
 ```